Defect Relative Entropy

-Therefore, correlation functions depend only on the homotopy class of the contour of $\CI_K$ \cite{Petkova:2000ip}.
-Defects intertwining between the same theory are called interfaces.

-To compute the DRE, we choose two arbitrary topological defects, $ \CI_K = \sum_{\bf i}\,d_{K\bf i}\,P^{\bf i}$ and $ \CI_{K'} = \sum_{\bf i}\,d_{K'\bf i}\,P^{\bf i}$, and utilize the replica trick in the thermodynamic limit ($\ell/\epsilon \gg 1$).
-Similar to the calculation of the entanglement entropy across a topological interface \cite{Sakai:2008tt,Brehm:2015plf,Gutperle:2015kmw}, computing the DRE reduces to computing the \(n\)-th replica partition function which is given by a torus partition function with $2n$ insertion of interface operators.
-By using Eq. (\ref{eq:replica}), we obtain:
+To compute the defect relative entropy $D(\mathcal{I}_K\|\mathcal{I}_{K'})$ between two arbitrary topological interfaces $\mathcal{I}_K$ and $\mathcal{I}_{K'}$, we employ the replica trick in the thermodynamic limit ($\ell/\epsilon \gg 1$).
+Following the replica approach for entanglement entropy across a topological interface~\cite{Sakai:2008tt,Brehm:2015plf,Gutperle:2015kmw}, the $n$th replica partition function reduces to a torus partition function with $2n$ defect insertions of the topological interface operators $\mathcal{I}_K$ and $\mathcal{I}_{K'}$ .
+This approach yields \footnote{see Supplemental Material \ref{SUPLEM:DT-DRE}.},